1 May 2026

 Insurance broking firms bring succession planning forward

-Insert article hereAs business conditions firm up for insurance brokers and other professional services firms, now is the time to consider getting ahead of succession planning, rather than waiting for a forced transition.
+While broader business conditions have softened, insurance brokers and other professional services firms have remained relatively resilient compared to many sectors of the economy.
+For firms thinking about succession, now is the time to consider getting ahead of planning, rather than waiting for a forced transition.

-Finance, business and property services remained resilient relative to other sectors in the February 2026 survey, with conditions holding above the national average even as momentum softened elsewhere.
+However, finance, business and property services continued to outperform many sectors of the economy, with conditions holding above the national average.
 Insurance brokers sit firmly within that part of the economy.

 That matters for firms thinking about ownership transition.
 Succession is rarely easiest to tackle when conditions are under pressure – ideally, its planning occurs from a position of strength.
 When businesses are performing well, balance sheets are sound and leaders have a clearer view of the strategic options available to them, the groundwork for a smoother and more successful transition is far easier to put in place.